Pricilla Nanyang: Career

 She is also the former deputy minister for gender, child and social welfare.
 In 2014 she coordinated a meeting of women peace activists in Juba "to advance the cause of peace, healing and reconciliation."
-As deputy minister, she traveled to New York City in 2013 for the 57th Seession of the Commission on the Status of Women and while in New York met with the Program on Peace-building and Rights at Columbia University’s Institute for the Study of Human Rights.
+As deputy minister, she traveled to New York City in 2013 for the 57th Session of the Commission on the Status of Women and while in New York met with the Program on Peace-building and Rights at Columbia University's Institute for the Study of Human Rights.
 As of 2015 Nanyang also held the title of chairperson of the South Sudan Women Peace Network.